brettonw/Bag/README.md

 # Bag (com.brettonw.bag)

 Bag provides text-based storage of objects and un-formatted data in a simple, hierarchical key/value store.
-It is loosely based on combination of XML, JSON (write www.json.org), and various other serializers.
+It is loosely based on a combination of XML, JSON (write www.json.org), and various other serializers.
 Sometimes you want formatted text (JSON), sometimes you want a serialized Java Object, sometimes you want a database, and sometimes you want to move seamlessly between all of them.
 The tight integration of these concepts in a single, lightweight, flexible, and